1Puma/CakeFinder/README.md

 # CakeMatch

 Upload a cake photo.
-Get a buildable spec.
-Find local decorators who can make it.
+A vision model decomposes it into a structured, buildable spec — tiers, borders, nozzle work, colors — against a versioned taxonomy, then matches it to local decorators who can actually make it.

+Built with Next.js 15 (App Router, Server Components/Actions), Prisma, and Zod-validated LLM boundaries — every model and external API response is validated before it touches the app, since model output is treated as untrusted input throughout.

 ## Local